tomato42/tls13-spec/draft-ietf-tls-tls13.md

-in the first flight and in the second flight (in cases where the server does not accept the EarlyDataIndication extension), the client MUST send the handshake messages as content type "early_handshake". [[OPEN ISSUE: This relies on content types not being encrypted.
-If we had content types that were encrypted, this would basically require trial decryption, which is odd.]]
+in the first flight and in the second flight (in cases where the server does not accept the EarlyDataIndication extension), the client MUST send the handshake messages as content type "early_handshake".
+A server which does not accept the extension proceeds by skipping all records after the ClientHello and until the next client message of type "handshake".
+[[OPEN ISSUE: This relies on content types not being encrypted.
+If we had content types that were encrypted, this would basically require trial decryption.]]

 A server which receives an EarlyDataIndication extension can behave in one of two ways: